stevedonovan/Lake/doc/index.md

     corba = java.group{src = 'org/csir/azisa/corba/*', classpath='libs',recurse=true}

 The closest equivalent to linking for Java would be building a jarfile, which is fairly straightforward to express as well - the involved bit is setting the main class in a manifest for an executable jarfile.

-`lake` has provision for extensions which add new languages.
+Lake has provision for extensions which add new languages.
 Once a language is registered, it is directly available from lakefiles, plus it can choose to register its source extension so that `lake file.ext` will work as expected.

 A language which does not fit the usual compile-link C/C++ pattern is C#.
 Multiple source files are compiled together into a single program or library.

     clr = {ext = '.cs',obj_ext='.?'}
     clr.link = '$(CSC) -nologo  $(LIBS) -out:$(TARGET) $(SRC)'